o3de/o3de.org/content/docs/user-guide/components/reference/vegetation/layer-spawner.md

 To use the **Vegetation Layer Spawner** component, you must enable the **Vegetation** gem.

 With the **Vegetation Layer Spawner** component, you can do the following:
-+ Create vegetation within a user\-defined area at runtime
++ Create vegetation within a user-defined area at runtime
 + Configure layer settings to determine the depth or relative ordering in which to apply vegetation layers
 + (Optional) Add modifier and filter components to add variation to placed vegetation
 + (Optional) Use selector components to determine which vegetation assets to place at a given location